-3. Establishing a UK limited liability partnership (LLP)
+3 Establishing a UK limited liability partnership (LLP)

-An LLP may be suitable for use as a vehicle in the UK, either effectively as an "operating subsidiary" or as a special purpose vehicle for a joint venture or strategic alliance.
+An LLP may be suitable for use in the UK as a special purpose vehicle for a joint venture or strategic alliance.
+It would be rare to use an LLP as a conventional "operating subsidiary" because an LLP is better suited to regulating a multi-member business or project.